JasperBoom/caltha/README.md

 [vsearch](https://github.com/torognes/vsearch) (2.15.0).
 [Conda](https://docs.conda.io/en/latest/miniconda.html) can be used to manage the installation of this tool.
-After installing either anaconda or miniconda, executing the following conda install command should install the dependency.
+After installation of either anaconda or miniconda, executing the following conda install command should install the dependency.
 ```
 conda install -c bioconda vsearch=2.15.2
 ```